Skip to content

 "AWS finally did what?"
 (Image credit Gaspar Zaldo.)

-AWS has made it possible for new accounts to no longer get a root user by default – a move welcomed with giddy delight by platform engineers and cloud security leaders managing swathes of AWS accounts for developers.
+It has also made it possible for new accounts to no longer get a root user by default – a move welcomed with giddy delight by platform engineers and cloud security leaders managing swathes of AWS accounts.

 The move comes amid an overhaul of Identity and Access Management (IAM) this week – with a newly refreshed “Access Analyzer” making it easier for security leaders to “identify and remediate unused access.”